iswilsons/tindog-site/README.md

-Tindog is a site where you meet interesting dogs new dogs
+Tindog is a site where your dog meet new interesting dogs Udemy course project